 nano Differential Scanning Fluorimetry | nanoDSF

-- Screening of detergent influence
+- Screening of detergents

 - Long-term protein and antibody storage optimization

 - Forced-degradation stability testing

 - Comparison of biosimilar proteins and antibodies with respect to stability and aggregation

 - Deep feature analysis (influence of mutations, modifications, conjugations on protein stability and aggregation)

 NanoDSF offers a great number of advantages over traditional fluorimetry approaches.
 Most importantly, in constrast to standard Differential Scanning Fluorimetry, nanoDSF does not require the used of fluorescent dyes like Sypro Orange.